syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Render-PDF-pages-using-pdfium-rendering-engine.md

 ### Setting the Renderer property

-Set the Renderer property to a new instance of the class created above.
-If the Renderer property is not set, the pages are rendered using the default rendering of a SfPdfViewerControl.
+Set the `Renderer` property to a new instance of the class created above.
+If the Renderer property is not set, the pages are rendered using the default rendering of a [`SfPdfViewerControl`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.SfPdfViewerControl.html).

 {% tabs %}
 {% highlight c# %}